dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 Run and test your program before and after uploading to the class server.
 You must place all your files in the Assignment2 folder on the class web server, using the itm352student account, in a sub-folder called <Lastname\_team\_member1>\_<Lastname\_team\_member2>

 **\*\* VERY IMPORTANT: \*\*** You must have an "index.htm" file in this folder to start your program (either HTML redirect to your login page or something equivalent).
-You should have the username "itm352" with the password "grader" set in your program to enable grading of your assignment.
+You should have the email address "itm352@hawaii.edu" with the password "grader" set in your program to enable grading of your assignment.

 ** Submission: **
 See the Laulima assignment for details.